- Resources Home

 is part of a broader category of recovered material.
 Recovered

-materials means waste material and byproducts that have been recovered
+materials is defined as waste material and byproducts that have been recovered

 or diverted from solid waste, but does not include those materials and